iwantmyname/blog/src/2011/02/domain-search-using-your-browsers-address-bar-alfredapp-and-duckduckgo.md

 If you have any other suggestions, tips or tricks we'd love to hear them in the comments.

 P.S.
-Also, don't forget the [iWantMyName DomainApp for iPhone](https://iwantmyname.com/iphone) for domain checks and registration on the go.
+Also, don't forget the [iwantmyname DomainApp for iPhone](https://iwantmyname.com/iphone) for domain checks and registration on the go.